GDPR FAQs

 What is Raptive doing for my ads?

-Good news: your Raptive ads are GDPR-compliant as of May 25, 2018.
+Good news: your Raptive ads are GDPR-compliant and have been since May 25, 2018.

-We use a consent management platform (CMP) to gather consent from EU traffic to allow partner organizations to collect, access, and use individuals' information.
-EU users who visit your site are prompted to grant each of these partners consent to access their device.
 They can also learn more about how and why their data may be used, view the ad partners we work with for your site, or opt out.

 How much of my traffic sees this consent box?